D'Aundre Pryce-Pierre

 image

-Once the user flow was laid out, I began with roughly sketching out the user interface.
+Once the interaction flow was laid out, I began with roughly sketching out the user interface.
 This was done so that I could quickly get my ideas down without having to worry about the high-fidelity.
 I started with low-fi prototypes and tested them quickly with some willing users to hash out and refine the overall experience of the application.

 Example wireframes